-Several organizations exist independently of the School of Dentistry to provide students the opportunity to become familiar with the activities of professional societies.
-These include the American Dental Education Association, the Texas Dental Association, the Greater Houston Dental Society, the American Student Dental Association, the Hispanic Student Dental Association, the Zeb Ferdinand Poindexter Chapter of The Student National Dental Association, the Asian American Student Dental Association, Pediatric Education in the Dental Society, Christian Dental Fellowship, Muslim Health Professional Society, Student Research Group, the Donald Butler Society, Student American Dental Hygienist Association, and the Texas Association of Women Dentists Chapter of the American Association of Women Dentists.
+Several organizations exist independently of the University of Texas School of Dentistry at Houston to provide students the opportunity to become familiar with the activities of professional societies.
+These include the American Dental Education Association, the Texas Dental Association, the Greater Houston Dental Society, the Greater Houston Dental Hygienists' Society, the American Student Dental Association, the Hispanic Student Dental Association, the Zeb Ferdinand Poindexter Chapter of The Student National Dental Association, the Asian American Student Dental Association, Pediatric Education in the Dental Society, Christian Dental Fellowship, Muslim Dental Association, Student Research Group, the Donald Butler Society, Student Chapter of the American Dental Hygienists' Association, and the Texas Association of Women Dentists Chapter of the American Association of Women Dentists.